-This national project will undertake research and forecast product development to deliver a state-of-the-art forecasting service for extreme climate events.
+This five year (2017-2022) national project will undertake research and forecast product development to deliver a state-of-the-art forecasting service for extreme climate events.
 The Bureau of Meteorology (BoM) will conduct research to deliver forecasts of the likelihood of climate extremes on multi-week and seasonal timescales – beyond the traditional seven-day weather forecast.
 It will provide farmers with the first ever forecasts of extreme climate events weeks to seasons ahead.

 The project will include research, product development and extension teams, representing a range of industries, working directly with farmers and farm consultants, to interface the forecasts with agricultural decisions, develop risk management strategies to proactively prepare for these events, as well as extending project outputs to farmers and advisors.

 This project will deliver direct value to farmers through improving the forecast of extremes (e.g. extreme high or low rainfall, heat, cold and frost) equipping farmers with the information and tools to be forewarned and proactively prepared.
 It will provide farmers with the first ever forecasts of extreme climate events weeks to seasons ahead, with the aim of decreasing their impacts on farm and industry profit.

 The University of Melbourne (UOM) will conduct research to deliver an extreme event risk management framework for the dairy and southern red-meat industries.
 This will be achieved through a structured process of consultation with an industry-specific reference group, who will:

 The schematic below summarises the full project structure.
 The UOM research delivery is focused on Modules 3 and 4.